aaaristo/express-swim/README.md

 ## piggybacking

-SWIM uses a piggybacking of failure detection messages to disseminate group membership info accross the cluster.
+SWIM uses piggybacking of failure detection messages to disseminate group membership info accross the cluster.
 And you can use the same strategy to propagate your app data: